- Program Code:3775

 The Energy Systems Engineering Technician (Fast-Track) program is for qualified college or university graduates who wish to gain direct admission into Year 2 (Semester 3) of this two-year college diploma program to receive their Technician diploma in two semesters.

-The utility sector is currently undergoing a radical shift in operating practice that opens the door to a range of innovative energy projects using small-scale sources, such as solar, wind, hydro, fuel cells, gas turbines and biomass, to feed electricity, heat and air conditioning to our homes and businesses.
+The utility sector is currently undergoing a radical shift in operating practice that opens the door to a range of innovative energy projects using small-scale sources, such as solar, wind, hydro, fuel cells, geo-thermal gas turbines and biomass, to feed electricity, heat and air conditioning to our homes and businesses.
 The construction industry, meanwhile, has adopted a host of new green building initiatives that are quickly increasing awareness and the use of sustainable, integrated architecture and engineering practices.
 Manufacturers also have many new products that provide ways to implement advanced energy control in commercial and residential structures.
 Through this program, you'll learn how to be an energy leader in this changing field.